jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 ## Spring framework two essential features

 - IOC : Inversion of Control,
-  @Component, Spring auto creates beans in a container by using declarations. xml based declaration,  java class based declaration
+  Spring automatically creates beans in a container by using declarations.
+There is no need to write code to explicitly create objects.
+    xml based declaration,  java class based declaration

 - DI : Dependency Injection,
-  container engine auto search for beans with specific type or name, and assign beans to variables.
+  Spring automatically searches for beans with specific type or name, and assign beans to variables (fields, properties).
+There is no need to write code to explicitly assigned value to variables.
-  @Autowired, @Qualifier, field injection, constructor/method parameter injection,
+    @Autowired, @Qualifier - field injection, constructor/method parameter injection,
   @Value - inject values from property files

 - AOP: Aspect Oriented Programming
+  @EnableAspectJAutoProxy - use ApectJ style AOP description like @Apect, @Pointcut, @Advise, @Around, @Before, @After, @AfterThrowing, @AfterReturning etc. while runtime still using Spring's proxy based AOP.

 Spring bean scopes: singleton, prototype, request, session, spring-batch's step